 The College grants personal leaves of absence to full time employees under certain circumstances.
 Additional information can be obtained by accessing the Personal Leave of Absence link or by contacting the Office of Human Resources.

-All Employees who need to take time off from work to attend the funeral of an immediate family member may use their sick leave to be paid for the time off.
+Employees who need to take time off from work to attend the funeral of an immediate family member may use sick leave to be paid for the time off.
 Please notify your supervisor if you are in need of bereavement leave.